Home

 Another side benefit is that since passive DIs have no power required you don't need to hunt down another outlet or track down additional 9V batteries to make them work.

-Finally, both are great for eliminating noise in your system due to ground loops and other types of signal interference.
+Both active and passive boxes also are great for eliminating noise in your system due to ground loops and other types of signal interference.

 One trick I discovered is to connect a passive Direct Box to the output of my Vocal FX pedal.